f5devcentral/f5xc-emea-workshop/docs/class4/module3/lab1/lab1.rst

 * Now, go to the ``Security Analytics`` tab to check your API Security Events.

   * You can see API events with 401, 403 ... and more details in the JSON section of the Log Event.
-Please see the example béelow.

   .. code-block:: bash

     "jwt_status": "Jwt is missing",
     "jwt_status": "Jwt verification fails",

+* Please see one detailed JSON example below.

   .. image:: ../pictures/jwt-verification-fails.png
     :align: center